The Zen of CSS Design

 The Zen of CSS Design: Visual Enlightenment for the Web is a book by web designers Dave Shea and Molly E. Holzschlag, published in 2005.

+Content

 The book is based on 36 designs featured at the CSS Zen Garden resource, an online showcase of CSS-based design.
 The process that each designer took in coming up with the final design is examined in each case study.

+Reception

 It was reviewed favorably by freelance Web designer Karen Morrill-McClure of Digital Web Magazine: